About the Felthorns

 Barbara's first judging appointment in the Breed was in 1970, since when she has judged the Breed in Norway, Sweden, Finland, Denmark, Holland, Luxembourg, Germany, Italy, Austria, Russia, Australia, New Zealand and the U.S.A.

 We were both founder members of the East Anglian Branch of the ESSC and have served that Branch in various roles.
-Due to Dick's involvement with the main committee of the English Shetland Sheepdog Club - he was elected to the committee in 1979 as Show Manager, then took on the secretaryship from 1982 to 1994 at which point he became chairman (a position he retains to this day) - Barbara has not offered herself for election to the committee of that club as we believe that, with a club of over 1,500 members, it is unfair to have the voice of two people from the same household on the committee.
+Dick has served the main committee of the English Shetland Sheepdog Club in various roles - he was elected to the committee in 1979 as Show Manager, then took on the secretaryship from 1982 to 1994 at which point he became chairman.
+2019 saw his retirement from the committee after forty years service.
+Barbara has not offered herself for election to the committee of that club as we believe that, with a club of over 1,500 members, it is unfair to have the voice of two people from the same household on the committee.
 However, together we played a major part in the preparation and organisation of the International Conference 2000 weekend held by the ESSC.
 Similarly, we were both heavily involved in the production of the ESSC's DVD on the Breed Standard which was published in February 2013.

 Barbara was accepted as a full member of the UK Kennel Club in 1991 and is a Kennel Club approved evaluator of prospective championship show judges in the breed as well as being the Shetland Sheepdog breed representative to the Kennel Club Liaison Breeds Council.
-She is also the Shetland Sheepdog breed correspondent for the weekly “Dog World” newspaper.
+She is also the Shetland Sheepdog breed correspondent for the weekly ďDog World? newspaper.

 Where we all live